 How to use SMTP with your webhosting service

 Each hosting account comes with an SMTP server, which can be used to send mail.
-This server requires SMTP authentication - below are
+This server requires SMTP authentication - below are instructions for enabling this.

 enabling SMTP authentication in Thunderbird